 Where People Ride Motorcycles in the World

 Motorcycle sales are slowing down in the US, Europe and Australia.
-There are many theoretical reasons for this, but it’s generally that they’re not as cool as they used to be.
+There are many theoretical reasons for this, but it’s generally because they’re becoming more unaffordable, luxury items, driving any vehicle is becoming more expensive, and in the scheme of things, riding motorcycles isn’t as cool as it used to be.

 Because for some ungodly reason, nobody wants to look like this going to work any more: